 Differences: Installation, price, features

 We found several differences between the Vivint and Ring home security systems.
-First up, you’ll pay more with Vivint.
-You may even have to pay for professional installation.
-Of course, you can finance your equipment (most people do), but that requires you to sign up for Vivint’s FlexPay program contract.
+First up, you’ll pay more with Vivint, for both the equipment and the compulsory professional installation.
+Of course, you can soften the financial blow by financing your equipment, but that requires signing up for a long-term contract.
 In addition, Vivint doesn’t offer self-monitoring or month-to-month monitoring subscriptions, so you’ll also have to sign up for a 48-month monitoring plan, which means more money.
 But again, this is top-of-the-line smart home security we’re talking about.

 Now we will say that at the end of the day, you’ll pay significantly less when you go with a Ring system.
-This might be a deciding factor for many, but there’s obvious trade-offs here.
-For one, you’ll have to install the equipment yourself or find the number of the friendly neighborhood handyman.
-Additionally while solid, Ring is a little lacking when it comes to the home automation features Vivint boasts.
+But what you don’t pay for in money, you do pay in other ways.
+For one, you can save with a DIY install, but you have to invest time or at least call in a favor from the neighborhood handyman.
+Also, Ring is a little lacking when it comes to the time-saving automation features that Vivint boasts.

-Ring’s doorbell video camera is far and away our favorite feature.
-Their video quality has made them stand out in the crowd from other security systems for years.
+Ring’s doorbell video camera is a household name, and no surprise, our favorite feature.
+The video quality has made it stand out from other security cameras for years.
 Additionally, their coverage and user-friendliness are second to none.
 We were blown away by how much we could see when we linked our Ring doorbell camera to our Ring Alarm.
 The resolution and audio are crystal clear.
 Our favorite perk?
 You can easily install it yourself and be up and running in under an hour without professional help.

+Ring allows you access to lots of home automation through both Alexa and Google Home.
+However, that automation is piecemeal, made up of lots of products in the Alexa and Google Home ecosystem.
 With Vivint, you can get complete home automation and a mobile app that allows you to operate almost every aspect of your system while you're away from home.
-In using the products, the award-winning SkyMobile app and Vivint touchscreen control panel literally put our smart home features at our fingertips.
-Yes, Ring allows you access to lots of home automation through both Alexa and Google Home.
-However, that automation is piecemeal, made up of lots of products that work with the Alexa and Google Home ecosystem.
+In using the products, the app and Vivint touchscreen literally put muscular smart home features at our fingertips.

 Pro Tip: Both Vivint and Ring offer environmental sensors that can alert you to dangers in your home, but they won’t protect you from these four toxic household gasses.
 Read up on that page to learn how to protect yourself!

-Vivint, on the other hand, is its own self-contained ecosystem.
-You can choose from a comprehensive list of devices during the initial installation or purchase these later.
-Options include the video doorbell with two-way communication and indoor/outdoor cameras.
+While Ring has plenty of Google integrations you can add to create a comprehensive smart home, Vivint has a self-contained smart home ecosystem.
+You can choose from a comprehensive list of devices during the initial installation or buy these later.
+Incidentally, Vivint has its own video doorbell with two-way communication, along with indoor/outdoor cameras.
 You can also use a Nest thermostat in tandem with Vivint.

 All About Contracts

 Most people aren’t particularly fond of contracts, and we’re most people.
 But if you want full home automation between your existing smart home devices and your new Vivint system, and you want to get it all installed professionally and without headaches, you’ll need to sign at least a four-year contract.
-If you would rather buy the Vivint equipment upfront, you’ll need to pay your FlexPay installments in addition to the monthly monitoring fees.
-This could cost you upwards of $50 per month or more.
-But as you’ll see, we think it’s a small price to pay for the total home protection (plus home automation) that you’ll enjoy.
+If you would rather buy the Vivint equipment upfront, you’ll need to pay monthly installments in addition to the monthly monitoring fees.
+Together, it will cost you upwards of $50 per month.
+But as you’ll see, we think it’s a good price to pay for the total home protection (plus home automation) that you’ll enjoy.

 Ring, on the other hand, does not require a contract.
-Instead, you’ll pay for monitoring on a monthly or yearly basis.
-Ring’s most popular monitoring plan, Protect Pro, only costs $20 per month, which is competitive with other prices in the industry.
+Instead, you have the option to pay for DIY monitoring features and a monitoring service on a monthly basis.
+Ring’s monitoring plan costs $20 per month, which already includes cloud storage for all your Ring cameras.

 Clearly, if you want effective smart home security but contracts aren’t your thing – and we completely understand if that’s the case – Ring is the way to go.
 With that said, if you can afford Vivint, you will probably love its comprehensive coverage and be willing to sign a contract for it.
 After all, Vivint ranks in our top 3 favorite home security systems (out of the dozens and dozens we’ve tried!).